The Ensculptic House, also known as the Mushroom House, was built in 1969 and was, for intents and purposes, way before its time.

 “…The home was built in the summer of 1969, when experimental architect Winslow Wedin road-tripped up to Minnesota from Auburn University with seven architecture students.
 They camped out all summer, stringing three-quarter-inch nylon cables into a spiderweb pattern and fitting custom-made burlap into the open spaces.
 Then they sprayed polyurethane foam which turned rock-hard in about 30 seconds over the entire structure…” via: Star Tribune

-This home is a phenomenal example of ingenuity and obscure eccentric design implementation.
-The artistic flow and grandeur of this hobbit like abode is certainly not lost on anyone viewing the property for the first time.
-Who knows, this home could be the next MILLION DOLLAR home based on it’s unique one-of-a-kind design alone.
+This home is a phenomenal example of ingenuity and eccentric design implementation.
+The artistic flow and grandeur of this hobbit-like abode is certainly not lost on anyone viewing the property for the first time.
+Who knows, this home could be the next MILLION DOLLAR home based on its unique one-of-a-kind design alone.

 One thing is for sure, it’s a beautiful example of quirky yet elegant home building.